 Some of the highest at-risk populations are teens who are neither working or in school.
-Based on Annie E Casey Foundation Kids Count data, this numbered a relatively high 5,000 youth in Congressional District 2, which includes most of Columbus and the southern portion of the WIOA Area 14 (as well as portions of Albany, GA).
+Based on Annie E Casey Foundation Kids Count data, this numbered a relatively high 4,000 youth in Congressional District 2, which includes most of the region (as well as portions of Albany, GA).
+The only county not included in this analysis for the region is Harris County and parts of Muscogee County at the far northern boundary of the region which is in Georgia Congressional District 3.